dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 Each layout manager class implements the <xref:Microsoft.Maui.Layouts.ILayoutManager> interface, which specifies that <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> and <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementations must be provided:

--  The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calls <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each <xref:Microsoft.Maui.IView> in the layout, and returns the total size of the layout given the constraints.
+-  The <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation calls <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each view in the layout, and returns the total size of the layout given the constraints.
-- The <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation determines where each <xref:Microsoft.Maui.IView> should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each <xref:Microsoft.Maui.IView> with its appropriate bounds.
+- The <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> implementation determines where each view should be placed within the bounds of the layout, and calls <xref:Microsoft.Maui.IView.Arrange%2A> on each view with its appropriate bounds.
 The return value is the actual size of the layout.

 > [!NOTE]
 > <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> may be called multiple times before <xref:Microsoft.Maui.Layouts.ILayoutManager.ArrangeChildren%2A> is called, because a platform may need to perform some speculative measurements before arranging views.